 Steve Lobel - Vice President, Sales and MarketingSteve Lobel joined Anchor Agency, Inc. as Director of Sales and Marketing in January of 1997, and in 2006 he was promoted to Vice President.
-He left his position, as assistant Vice President for Alumni Affairs at the University at Albany to assume this opportunity in one of Albany’s most respected insurance and financial planning firms.
+He left his position, as assistant Vice President for Alumni Affairs at the University at Albany to assume this opportunity in one of Albany’s most respected insurance and financial services firms.

 Mr. Lobel established a technology division at Anchor to provide insurance services for emerging technology companies.
 Over the last ten years he has gained expertise and built a significant clientele in this growing market.
 Mr. Lobel has also developed specialties in Alternative Energy and Environmental Site Liability, Employment Practices Liability and Directors and Officers Liability, as well as Structured Settlements and Professional Liability.
 In 2005 he completed the requirements for the professional designation CIC (Certified Insurance Counselor).